 - The Proportional Representation System.

-Each of the systems has its own advantages and weaknesses and hence the economic impact.
+Each system has its advantages and weaknesses, hence the economic impact.
 The core elements, however, to be considered are the equality in the individual impact of each vote on the electoral consequence and the political framework stability.

-In this particular system, there is only one member who is elected as the member of the Parliament relative to each constituency where the voter count residing in the area and the location are considered as election system units.
-Generally the most apt and qualified candidate is selected to become the member parliament to represent the constituency.
+In this particular system, only one member is elected as the member of the Parliament relative to each constituency where the voter count residing in the area and the location are considered election system units.
+Generally, the most apt and qualified candidate is selected to become the member of parliament to represent the constituency.

-With the proportional representation system multiple members of the parliament are elected for each constituency.
-The process involves every political party presenting a candidates list and voters can choose a list, which technically means that they indirectly vote for a political party.
-Political Parties are then allotted parliamentary seats representation proportionally to the number of votes they obtain.
-In this particular form competing parties play a pivotal role in developing political concepts and defining situations (Bill et al. 2010).
+With the proportional representation system, multiple members of the parliament are elected for each constituency.
+The process involves every political party presenting a candidate's list, and voters can choose a list, which technically means they indirectly vote for a political party.
+Political Parties are then allotted parliamentary seat representation proportionally to the number of votes they obtain.
+In this particular form, competing parties play a pivotal role in developing political concepts and defining situations (Bill et al., 2010).

-Persson and Tabellini (2003) in their particular study have highlighted the causal effects of the various factors of constitutional rules that also tend to impact economic dynamics.
-The basic idea is to develop understanding of the differences in policies for each form of government and how they tend to influence government spending.
-This is because various political institutions will have differing policies and hence the economic outcome would vary depending on the decision-making and relative legislation.
-Hence it is desirable that political and economic agents or variables have transformational or induced preference over political institutes and policies clearly understanding the implications of both entities.
+In their particular study, Persson and Tabellini (2003) have highlighted the causal effects of the various factors of constitutional rules that also tend to impact economic dynamics.
+The basic idea is to understand the differences in policies for each form of government and how they tend to influence government spending.
+This is because various political institutions will have differing policies so the economic outcome would vary depending on the decision-making and relative legislation.
+Hence, political and economic agents or variables should have transformational or induced preference over political institutes and policies, clearly understanding the implications of both entities.

 The study considers political parties as endogenous entities in political economies as supported by empirical theories and comparative politics.
-According to Charles Beards (1913) study, the constitutions and governments prime concern is to ensure economic harmony for entities holding political power.
+According to Charles Beards' (1913) study, the constitutions and government's prime concern is ensuring economic harmony for political power entities.